Rupert Bear: Rupert (1991–1997)

 In 1991, Rupert Bear featured in an animated television series with 65 episodes and five seasons (13 per season) produced by Nelvana (Canada), Ellipse (France) and Television South (TVS) for the first season (13 episodes), with Scottish TV taking over control from season 2 when Television South lost its ITV franchise.
 The show followed the style and tone Bestall established in the Rupert newspaper series, with many of the stories being almost direct adaptations of his or others' panel stories from the Daily Express.

 It was aired in syndication on YTV in Canada.
-In the U.S., the show first aired on Nickelodeon (as part of Nick Jr. block) before moving to CBS in January 1999; repeats of the series came to Qubo's digital service in January 2007.
+In the U.S., the show first aired on Nickelodeon (as part of the Nick Jr. block) before moving to CBS in January 1999.
+Repeats of the series later came to Disney Channel (as part of the Playhouse Disney block) from 2000 to 2001.
+From 2009 until the channel's closure in 2021, the show aired on Qubo, although only the latter 26 episodes were shown.
 The show was aired in the United Kingdom on CITV.
 In Australia, the show was aired on the ABC and on TV2 in New Zealand as part of the Jason Gunn show.
 The show has been returned in the United Kingdom on the satellite and cable network Tiny Pop.
-As of 2009, the show also airs daily on Qubo channel, although only the latter 26 episodes are being shown.
 In South America, the show was aired in Brazil by the TV Cultura channel between 1998 and 2008.

 In 2000, the Canadian producer Nelvana made plans to produce a feature film about Rupert at Hollywood studios, but the project was not implemented.

 Rupert Bear, Follow The Magic...
 (2006–2008)

 In 2006, a new Rupert Bear stop-motion-animated television series was produced, skewing almost entirely towards small children.
-Changes to the characters are that Rupert wears trainers and his fur has a slight tan; Bill wears a dark blue leather jacket and blue pants with yellow stripes instead of his suit and bowtie, and tends to carry a personal digital assistant with him at all times; Pong Ping has become a girl who uses magic and had her name reversed; Raggety, who rarely appeared before, has become a friendly tree elf; Ming a baby dragon and Ping Pong's pet; Edward no longer has tusks, his trunk has been straightened and he wears an orange T-shirt and brown shorts; and one of the fox twins (Ferdie) has been changed into a girl named Freda.
+Changes to the characters are that Rupert wears trainers and his fur has a slight tan; Bill wears a dark blue leather jacket and blue trousers with yellow stripes instead of his suit and bowtie, and tends to carry a personal digital assistant with him at all times; Pong Ping has become a girl who uses magic and had her name reversed; Raggety, who rarely appeared before, has become a friendly tree elf; Ming a baby dragon and Ping Pong's pet; Edward no longer has tusks, his trunk has been straightened and he wears an orange T-shirt and brown shorts; and one of the fox twins (Ferdie) has been changed into a girl named Freda.
 There are new characters like Miranda the mermaid; but characters Podgy Pig, his self-obsessed sister Rosalie and the timid Willie Mouse make no appearances.

 Rupert Bear, Follow The Magic ... was first aired on Five from 8 November 2006 until 1 February 2008.
 52 ten-minute episodes were broadcast and subsequently repeated.